enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/email-control.md

 We're using the "controller as" approach for our views inside the editor and our controller is named `vm` so avoid using this as your controller name inside the custom views for Email Controls.

-Next, we need to make sure that the preview is rendering the content from the textarea, edit `view.html` to look like this:
+Next, we need to make sure that the preview is rendering the content from the text area, edit `view.html` to look like this:

 ```html
 <div ng-style="{'padding-top' : control.padding.top,